The ATEX directive is divided into two main regulations:

 ATEX Directive 1999/92/EC (Workers)

-It establishes the minimum requirements for the protection of the health and safety of workers operating in environments at risk of explosion.
-It is aimed at employers.
+It establishes the minimum requirements for the health and safety of workers operating in potentially explosive environments.
+It is intended for employers.

 ATEX marking

-The ATEX marking is essential to identify the safety features of equipment intended for explosive atmospheres.
-A typical example of marking could be: CE 0081 II 2 G Ex db IIB T4 Gb
+The ATEX marking is essential for identifying the safety features of equipment intended for explosive atmospheres.
+A typical example of a marking could be: CE 0081 II 2 G Ex db IIB T4 Gb

 II: Device group: